Choice. Flexibility. Control. You'll find it all in The Virginian.

 Listening to non-rhythmic or classical music can also boost cognitive function or enhance thinking.
 Specific songs and music can take patients back to their childhood or special times in their lives, prompting conversation and story-sharing.

-Music therapy for dementia patients is a great way for family members and friends to be involved in their loved ones’ daily wellness.
+Music therapy for dementia patients is an excellent way for family members and friends to be involved in their loved ones’ daily wellness.
 They are encouraged to make playlists that include favorite songs or music from special times in their loved ones’ lives.
 These playlists are something patients can enjoy at their leisure when alone in their room or basking in the sun.

 Playing musical instruments in a group setting helps improve motor skills, coordination, and dexterity.
-Percussion instruments in particular are good for encouraging movement like toe-tapping, head bobbing, and clapping.
-This is good for circulation and can aid in boosting mood.
+Percussion instruments are particularly good for encouraging movement like toe-tapping, head bobbing, and clapping.
+This movement is good for circulation and can aid in boosting mood.

 Singing songs is an opportunity for memory care patients to express themselves and exercise their vocal cords.
 Certain songs can help stimulate memories, as well.
 It’s best to choose songs they are familiar with to avoid agitation.
 Writing lyrics on a chalkboard or dry-erase board can be helpful in a group dynamic.